 Physicians have to choose between opting for private practice and entering hospitals or other health associations in a challenging process.
-This decision is a turning point in her medical career so that before taking a final decision, they have to consider the pros and cons of both.
+This decision is a turning point in their medical career so before taking a final decision, they have to consider the pros and cons of both.
 They select one of them after a detailed cost-benefit study.
 It could cost you the exhaustion to keep a full-time company with your full-time job as a physician if you wanted an independent practice.
 Instead, it costs them a once in a life period to contract the decision to deal with healthcare.
 A contract has a vital role in determining the terms, salary, benefits, working hours, and other formalities.

 Contracting with insight will make your life simpler and will the effects of a well-planned contract be seen.
 Don’t get threatened by your health organization’s traditional rigid conditions, negotiate your physician employment contract by following helpful tips:

 It is essential that you know your real worth before entering the contract and signing an offer letter.
 We call it “market value” in business terms.
 The first step towards a deal is to do proper research based on your experience, expertise, and training on your market value.
 If you underestimate your skills, less compensation may be paid, which eventually causes your work to be unhappy.
 Overconfidence, however, can make a challenging process for your work.
 Comparative analysis can be useful for making an unbiased view with other fellow practitioners.

 Signing your Offer Letter is Where You Begin your Negotiations